kparc/kcc/README.md

  x*y             /product is pairwise too
 0 1 4 9 16

- x%y             /division is %, get used
-ø 1 1 1 1

- 0%0             /ø is nan, void and null ø

  x=y             /compare x to y pairwise
-1 1 1 1 1        /1 is truthy, 0 is false
+11111            /1 is truthy, 0 is false
 ```

+> Division is a bit more tricky, we will discuss it when we get to nulls and infinities.

 <a name="v-plus-a"></a>
 Mixing atomic and vector operands makes total sense and is very useful: